lemoncheesecake/lemoncheesecake/README.md

 # How does it look ?

 Like this.
-Here is a testsuite that tests a GitHub API end-point:
+Here is a suite that tests a GitHub API end-point:

 ```python
 import json